JorjaFox/library/content/posts/site-index.md

  - json
 ---

-The goal of the *Fans of Le Fox Library* is to provide a comprehensive resource for information about the career and life of the actress, producer, humanitarian, activist and environmentalist that is Jorja Fox.
+The goal of the *Fans of LeFox Library* is to provide a comprehensive resource for information about the career and life of the actress, producer, humanitarian, activist and environmentalist that is Jorja Fox.

 * <a href="biographies/" title="Jorja Fox">Biographies</a> - Various biographies
 * <a href="filmography/" title="Filmography">Filmography</a> - Her work as an actor, producer, and writer